Dirt Floor

 Dirt Floor is the fourth studio album by singer-songwriter and guitarist, Chris Whitley.

-It was produced by Craig Street and recorded live direct to a two-track analog recorder using a single stereo ribbon microphone by Danny Kadar at Blue Moon Racing Shop (Whitley's father's barn) in Bellows Falls, Vermont.
+It was produced by Craig Street and recorded over 2 days live direct to a two-track analog recorder using a single stereo ribbon microphone by Danny Kadar at Blue Moon Racing Shop (Whitley's father's barn) in Bellows Falls, Vermont.
+It was released by tiny indie Messenger Records in 1998.

 This recording was also released by Classic Records in two audiophile formats.
 It was released in digital audio disk (DAD) 24-bit/96 kHz digital audio format playable with DVD hardware.
 Classic Records also released it in 180 gram vinyl audio format.

 Track listing

 All tracks written by Chris Whitley.